 UCLA's Blue + Gold Opportunity Plan guarantees that California residents with need, and a total family income of less than $80,000, will receive grants (Institutional, Federal, or State) to cover fully their system-wide tuition and fees.

 UCLA is an exciting, diverse community.
-Over 39% of undergraduates receive a Federal Pell Grant.
-Over half of undergraduates work part-time (~10 hours/week) to help meet college costs and develop skills to prepare for entry into the job market after graduation.
-Internship opportunities are plentiful in the UCLA community.
+More than 39% of undergraduates receive a Federal Pell Grant.
+More than half of undergraduates work part-time (~10 hours/week) to help meet college costs and develop skills to prepare for entry into the job market after graduation.
+Internship opportunities are also plentiful in the UCLA community.

 Financial Aid Office